TcheL/SeisTP/README.md

 ### Function

-Read USA velocity model from US.2016.nc distributed by [Weisen SHEN](http://ciei.colorado.edu/~weisen/index.html).
+Read USA velocity model from US.2016.nc distributed by [Weisen SHEN](http://weisen.wustl.edu/).

 ### Usage

-Firstly, download the model netCDF file `US.2016.nc` from [the webpage](http://ds.iris.edu/files/products/emc/data/US.2016/US.2016.nc).
+Firstly, download the model netCDF file `US.2016.nc` from [the data link](http://ds.iris.edu/files/products/emc/emc-files/US.2016.nc).
+And for more details about the model, please visit [the mainpage](http://ds.iris.edu/ds/products/emc-us2016/).

 Then under the download directory start **matlab**, and keyboard input in the **matlab** command line window: